 As the warm, tropical sun beats down on the sandy shores of Florida, it's easy to understand why the state's beachfront real estate is so desirable.
 However, in recent years, an unwelcome visitor has cast a shadow over the once-pristine beaches: Red Tide.
 Red Tide is a naturally occurring phenomenon caused by an overgrowth of algae in the water.
-In Florida, the red tide in 2023 has been caused by the toxic algae Karenia brevis.
+In Florida, the red tide was caused by the toxic algae Karenia brevis in 2023.

 It grows out of control and produces harmful toxins.
 It has come earlier and in higher concentrations than usual, causing harm to marine life and posing health problems for humans.
 It kills fish by producing a potent toxin called brevetoxin that affects the central nervous system of the fish.
 The toxin can also affect birds and other marine animals.
 The red tide has been documented in Florida's Gulf Coast as far back as the 1840s, and scientists cannot predict when it will occur.

 The cause of red tide is still being studied, but nutrient-laden runoff from farms and developments may play a role.
 The toxins produced by red tide can cause respiratory problems in humans and animals, as well as harm marine life.
 The state of Florida has been experiencing a red tide event in recent weeks, with concentrations detected in multiple counties along the coast.
 In this article, we will explore the causes of red tide, the impact on Florida's beaches, and what measures are being taken to mitigate the effects.